-Meet the NZALS' Board members.
-Coming from a wide range of backgrounds, the Board includes medical professionals, business practitioners, community workers and, of course, amputees.
+Meet our Board - Board members come from a wide range of backgrounds including medical professionals, business practitioners, community workers and amputees.

 George, from Ngati Porou, has a background in business, Non-Government Organisations and the public sector.
 A Chartered Accountant (with an MBA) by profession, his main roles concentrated on strategy and business development especially in on-line digital environments.

 He has recently been focusing on owning and operating businesses in the Telco and IT sectors from start-ups to large enterprises.
 He is also a coach and mentor for SMEs and NGOs.
 He has a keen interest in supporting Māori economic development initiatives.
 George was appointed Chair of the NZALS Board early February 2013.

 After graduating in 1972, Professor Alan Thurston trained in orthopaedic surgery in New Zealand and in hand surgery in the UK and Canada.
 He is primarily employed at the Wellington School of Medicine & Health Sciences and Wellington Hospital as Associate Professor of Orthopædic Surgery and Consultant Hand Surgeon.
 Prof. Thurston has been a limb-fitting surgeon at the Wellington Artificial Limb Centre for over 30 years.